seamusdemora/seamusdemora.github.io/RsyncWithNoMetaDataLoss.md

 Files xyz-original-xattr.txt and xyz-restored-xattr.txt are identical
 ```

-Most of the command-line tools I use on macOS are obtained through [MacPorts](https://www.macports.org/), including `rsync` (ver 3.2.4 protocol version 31), `stat` (GNU coreutils ver 9.1), `find` (GNU findutils ver 4.9.0). macOS tools include `ls` (ver May, 2002), and `xattr` (Nov, 2010).
+### What tools are needed to avoid metadata loss?

-Whether or not the Apple-supplied tools will work is an open question.
-The macOS Catalina used in this recipe has `rsync` `version 2.6.9 protocol version 29`; it does not offer all the options used in this recipe.
-I suspect it will not work properly, but I have not tried it.
+Most of the command-line tools I use on macOS are obtained through [MacPorts](https://www.macports.org/), including `rsync` (currently at ver 3.4.1 protocol version 32).
+The macOS Catalina used in this recipe has `rsync` `version 2.6.9 protocol version 29` - same as is available in the current macOS Tahoe!
+This ***antiquated*** version of `rsync` does not offer all the options needed to avoid metadata loss.
+I suspect Apple still ships these old software versions to avoid the cost of licensing under GPL 3 - or of developing a competitive, proprietary version of their own.

-### Some details, ICYI
+### More details, ICYI

 Some readers may wonder (I certainly did) why all of this is necessary to retain the metadata associated with a file or folder - the owner, group, permissions, time stamps, etc. The short answer is, *"Because the file metadata is not stored within the file itself!"*